 Diners are transported back in time to experience early 20th century finesse.
 Large crystal and gold chandeliers hang majestically from the ceiling.
 Gleaming silverware and sparkling glasses adorn the tables, and flowers infuse a fresh, airy ambience.

 Well presented waiters meanwhile attend competently to their guests.

-This most elegant dining establishment has huge windows looking out on to Republic Square, and serves some of the finest cuisine in the city.
+This elegant dining establishment (formerly Francouzska Restaurant) serves some of the finest modern Czech cuisine in the city.

-Francouzska Restaurant is highly recommended for fine dining in impressive surroundings.
-You may well find something truly special here.
+Municipal House Restaurant is highly recommended for fine dining in impressive surroundings.
+You may find a very special experience awaits you.